devstark-com/vue-google-charts/README.md

 ## Use it in another project

-While developping, you can follow the install instructions of your plugin and link it into the project that uses it.
+While developing, you can follow the install instructions of your plugin and link it into the project that uses it.

 In the plugin folder: